-Applicants for General and Recreation grants must submit five completed copies of the City of Toronto Grant Application Form no later than March 31st, to May 31st, to
+Applicants for General and Recreation grants must submit five completed copies of the City of Toronto Grant Application Form no later than March 31st, Grants will be awarded for the period from June 1st, to May 31st, .

 Applications should be submitted to the City Clerk, Second Floor, City Hall, Toronto, Ontario, M5H 2N2.
 If additional information or assistance is required, please contact Mrs. Edna Bampton, Secretary to the City of Toronto Grant Review Board, at 367-7715.